SCS Mentoring Program

 Goal of the Program

-The goal of the program is to accelerate the personal and professional development of mentees.
-This is achieved by providing mentees with guidance, advice, and feedback from mentors with more experience than themselves.
+The goal of the program is to support the personal and professional development of students and postdocs by providing guidance, advice, and feedback from senior professionals.
 The focus of the SCS Mentoring Program is on career development.

 Approach